sal55/langs/MDescr.md

 ### Binary Operators

+Not all type combinations are supported in the code geneator, especially for augmented assignments.
+These will be supported in due course.
+But usually there is an alternative way to write the expression.

 ````
 x + y       int, real, pointer+int, ichar (constant only)
 x - y       int, real, pointer, pointer-int